You’ve a Time Capsule and it works great.

 To add Time Capsule to existing network

-If you are setting up on an iPhone or an IPad, Airport Utility may well need you to select ‘Other Options’ first.
+If you’re setting up on an iPhone or an IPad, Airport Utility may well need you to pick ‘Other Options’ first.

 Airport Utility then goes away, ports the settings across from your base station and sets up your new device.

-As you are extending the network, give your new Airport Time Capsule the same network name and password.
+As you’re extending the network, give your new Airport Time Capsule the same network name and password.

 This will make your life way easier as your Apple Mac’s and iPhones, etc, once set up on the Wifi network, will identify the new Wifi as the same network with the same password and be able to log straight in.